ArthurClemens/polythene/packages/polythene-theme/README.md

 The first property passed to styler is the style element id.

-Note that using Javascript for styling makes it trivial to create your own mixins:
+Note that using Javascript for styling makes it very simple to create your own mixins:

 ~~~javascript
 const colors = {